Jade-Quinn/recipely/README.md

 ### Existing Features

-- Announcement bar - highlight to users relevant information e.g. newsletter promotion or sale.
-This appears on the homepage only so as not to annoy the user with repetitive information.
-- Image carousel - communicates to the user what the site is about
+- Banner image - communicates to the user what the site is about
 - Logo link to home page - allows users to orientate themselves quickly
 - Linear navigation - allows users to easily navigate all pages
-- Product page - showcase to the user products on offer
-- Custom compnay value icons - highlight to users the values of the brand (e.g cruelty-free products)
-- Self Care Club blog - encourages users to return to the site
-- Advertise gift box product release - generate anticipation with site users
 - Newsletter sign-up - encourages users to return to the site
-- Custom icons and cursor - to surprise users and make the site more memorable
+- Icons - to add further meaning to sections
 - Social icons in footer - allows users to further engage witht he brand and builds trust
-- Contact form - allows users to easily get in contact by filling out the form
+- CRUD functionaity - allows users to login / register for an account, add/edit/delete their own recipes, view other users recipies

 ### Features Left to Implement
-- In the future the site will implement a shop to allow users to purchase products
+- Displaying further details for each recipie
+- Allowing admin to promote items on the site
+- Functionality to contact other members
+- Pagination

 ## Technologies Used